RudyPomianek/Personal-Investment-Research-Portfolio/README.md

 # Personal-Investment-Research-Portfolio
+## Overview

-This repository contains company valuations and investment notes from my personal value-investing research.
+This repository contains company valuation analyses conducted as part of my personal value-investing research.
+The goal is to practice disciplined capital allocation, develop repeatable valuation frameworks, and improve decision-making over long-term investment horizons.